 Mater De Catholic Primary School was officially opened on 12th May 1990 by the then Governor General Sir Bill Hayden, and the new classrooms were blessed by Bishop Brennan.

 The building process continued as the number of pupils increased.
 Another classrooom was built in 1991 to cater for Year 5.
 In 1992 the building of Mater Dei Catholic Primary School was completed with another classroom, library, administration block, canteen and extension to toilet facilities.
 Sports fields were developed, sprinkler systems installed and playgrounds set up.
 Trees and shrubs had been planted, and watered with a drip system.

 In 1999 Mr Michael McGowan came from the Archdiocese of Canberra and was appointed and remained Principal until the end of 2002.

 Mater Dei remained a single stream school for over a decade.
 In 2003 Mr Danny Malone was appointed Principal.
 This was also the year that our applications for enrolment into Kindergarten far exceeded the places available.
 A decision was made to build two new classrooms for a second kindergarten class.
 The first double stream intake commenced in 2004.
 The growth in population coincidently occurred at the same time that Mater Dei Catholic College and the Child Care Centre opened.

 Further building took place in 2005 with the construction of three new classrooms on the western end of the campus.
 The school was then double stream in Kindergarten, Year 1 and Year 2.
 The building of 2 more classrooms and a teacher's utility room concluded our building program in 2007.
 An unexpected building project in 2009 was our wonderful Multi-Purpose Hall which was completed in May 2010.
-The most recent and last building (2014) is our Creative Learning Room was constructed in 2014 and most recently, a new Learning Space for Years 5 & 6 which was officially opened in 2021.
+The Creative Learning Room was constructed in 2014 and most recently, a new Learning Space for Years 5 & 6 which was officially opened in 2021.